nttcslab-sp/kaldiio/README.md

 with open_like_kaldi('gunzip -c exp/tri3_ali/ali.*.gz |', 'rb') as f:
     # Alignment format equals ark of IntVector
     g = load_ark(f)
-    for k, array in g:
+    for k, numpy_array in g:
         ...
 ```